nanragav/SQLmap-GUI/README.md

 - **Session Management**: Save and load testing sessions
 - **Cross-platform**: Works on Windows, Linux, and macOS
 - **Clean Interface**: Only valid SQLmap parameters - no confusing non-existent options
+- **🔒 Security-First**: No administrator privileges required for normal operation

 ## 📋 Table of Contents